 * Depending on the information about Korowai villages in the jungle (distance, direction etc.), that we get in the Missionary village and depending on availability of local guides and porters, the team leader can take a decision to immediately set off on foot into the jungle the same day upon arrival by boat.

-We will have big chance to witness the process of building tree house.
-This procedure gathers together people from different families who always help each other in such an important event.
+We will have the opportunity to see how Korowai build their iconic tall houses.
+This process brings together people from different families who always help one another in this important event.

-While staying with Korowai tribe, we sleep in our tents on the earth or can stay in tree houses.
+While with the Korowai, we will sleep in our tents on the ground or may stay overnight in treehouses with the locals.

 Meals included: breakfast, lunch, dinner